 - An active Apple Developer membership, and access to your team’s App Store Connect portal.

-- Your team’s Application Signing Certificate in your keychain: https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingCertificates/MaintainingCertificates.html
+- Your team’s Application Signing Certificate installed in your keychain.
+See Apple's Certificates overview for guidance.

-- An Apple Certificate Signing Request File to create your app’s push certificate: https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingCertificates/MaintainingCertificates.html
+- An Apple Certificate Signing Request (CSR) file, used to create your app’s push certificate.
+See Apple's Create a Certificate Signing Request documentation.

 Instructions